Minutes of Stuart

-Minutes from April 14, 2009 meeting were read and unanimously approved.
+Minutes from last year's meeting were read and unanimously approved.

 TREASURER’S REPORT